+Туре Eligible activities Eligible project

+sponsors/

-ype Eligible activities Eligible project sponsors/ subrecipients riders through the door of their destination.
-7. Acquisition of vehicles and equipment designed to accommodate mobility aids that exceed the dimensions and weight ratings established for wheelchairs under the Americans with Disabilities Act regulations and labor costs of aids to help drivers assist passengers with oversized wheelchairs.
+accommodate mobility aids that exceed the dimensions and weight ratings established for wheelchairs under the Americans with Disabilities Act regulations and labor costs of aids to help drivers assist passengers with oversized wheelchairs.
 8. Installation of additional securement locations in public buses beyond what is required by the Americans with Disabilities Act.
 9. Accessible "feeder" service (transit service that provides access) to other modes, for which complementary paratransit service is not required under the Americans with Disabilities Act.
-C. Public transportation projects (capital and operating) that improve access to fixed-route service and decrease reliance by people with disabilities Act.
+C. Public transportation projects (capital and operating) that improve access to fixed-route service and decrease reliance by people with disabilities on Americans with Disabilities Act-complementary paratransit service.
 1. Making accessibility improvements to transit and intermodal stations not designated as key stations.
 2. Travel training.
 D. Public transportation alternatives that assist older adults and people with disabilities with transportation (capital and operating).
 1. Purchasing vehicles to support accessible taxi, ridesharing and/or vanpooling programs.
-2. Supporting the administration and expenses related to voucher programs for transportation

-Туре Eligible activities Eligible project sponsors/ subrecipients services offered by human service providers.
-3. Supporting volunteer driver and aide programs.
+2. Supporting the administration and expenses related to voucher programs for transportation services offered by human service providers.
+3. Supporting volunteer driver and aide programs. subrecipients